Nonadiabatic transitions in non-Hermitian $\mathcal{PT}$-symmetric two-level systems: conclusion

-In summary, we systematically characterize the nonadiabatic transitions of a non-Hermitian two-level system with spin-dependent dissipations.
-The $\mathcal{PT}$-breaking bubbles with imaginary spectra emerge at around the gap-closing or anticrossing points in presence of spin-dependent dissipative perturbation.
+{In summary, we systematically characterize the nonadiabatic transitions of a generic non-Hermitian $\mathcal{PT}$-symmetric two-level model.
 The time evolution crossing the EPs shows initial-state-independent asymptotic behaviors.
 Particularly, only when the non-dissipative Hamiltonian shows gap closing, the asymptotic probabilities of particle on the two level are the same in the slow-tuning-speed limit.
 The equal redistribution is absent when the non-dissipative Hamiltonian displays level anti-crossing.
 So long as crossing EPs, the ratio between the asymptotic probabilities is initial-state independent.
 We thus further propose to identify gap closing with dissipative dynamics in Hermitian systems.
-Our proposal should be able to be checked with techniques shown in current experiments~\cite{li2019observation, wu2019observation, ren2022chiral, naghiloo2019quantum}.
-For example, the extension of the dynamical evolution encircling EPs in atomic gases to that crossing EPs is possible~\cite{ren2022chiral}.
-It is also worthwhile to note that, the idea presented here is also essentially different from the proposal to identify exceptional points with quench dynamics~\cite{agarwal2022detecting}.
+Our proposal should be able to be checked with techniques shown in current experiments~\cite{li2019observation, wu2019observation, ren2022chiral, naghiloo2019quantum}, as exemplified in Appendix B. For example, the extension of the dynamical evolution encircling EPs in atomic gases to that crossing EPs is possible~\cite{ren2022chiral}.
+It is also worthwhile to note that, the idea presented here is also essentially different from the proposal to identify exceptional points with quench dynamics~\cite{agarwal2022detecting}.}

 \emph{Acknowledgements}.--The authors wish to thank Profs.
 Wei Yi, Zhen-Biao Yang and Shi-Biao Zheng for very helpful discussions (also for the suggestions of Prof. Wei Yi on writing).
 J.-S. P. is supported by the National Natural Science Foundation of China (Grant No. 11904228) and the Science Specialty Program of Sichuan University (Grand No. 2020SCUNL210), F. W is supported by National Youth Science Foundation of China (CN) (Grand No. 12204105), Educational Research Project for Young and Middle-Aged Teachers of Fujian Province (CN) (Grand No. JAT210041) and Natural Science Foundation of Fujian Province (CN) (Grand No. 2022J05116).